-One of the most under-rated of these times of games is golf darts.
+One of the most under-rated of these types of games is golf darts.
 Most people have seen the special golf dartboard and think they need it to play.
 Well, we are going to skip that today and I am going to teach you how to play golf on a standard dartboard.

 Let’s take a closer look.

 Golf darts can be played with any number of players, and it can be played with 9 or 18 rounds.
 The 18 round version does take twice as long so consider that if you are playing with a large group.

 Each round will focus on a different number on the board.
 In the first round, the players will be throwing at the one’s section, in the second round the two’s then, 3, 4, 5, and so on.